Woodworking is a profession as old as time, but it never goes out of fashion.

 Why You Should Start Woodworking

-You won’t be a genius first time, woodworking is a skill that requires practice, patience and good humour.
+You won’t be a genius first time round.
+Woodworking is a skill that requires practice, patience and good humour.

 The upside is that you make some pretty decent furniture, toys and good-looking objects that can be handed down through generations.